 Oh man, that’s a question!
-There’s so many classic moments!
-I’ve given the XO the run around on a haunted ghost ship, I’ve been the XO having issues with man-eating ankle-biting tribbles, and I’ve been the CO stranded on a planet with werebears scratching at the door and a full class of eight with no where else to go, slowly going mad.
+There are so many classic moments!
+I’ve given the XO the run around on a haunted ghost ship, I’ve been the XO having issues with man-eating ankle-biting tribbles, and I’ve been the CO stranded on a planet with werebears scratching at the door and a full class of eight with nowhere else to go, slowly going mad.

 If I had to pick just one, it would be writing for my mock cadet with Lieutenant Commander Shayne as the XO, where Shayne and my mock were trapped in a station room with a spider thing that was definitely out for eating them.
 The scene was eerie, the real cadet loved it and really got into it.
 It’s now a running joke that every class I do with Shayne or Commander Thoran becomes a Lovecraft homage.